|

 stations.
 I would never be able to get channel 53 without a vertical tilter.

-If I change the vertical position of the antenna just one degree either up
+If I change the vertical position of the antenna just one degree either up or

-signal is just a matter of +/- 0.5 degree.
-With channels 36 and 65, the
+just a matter of +/- 0.5 degree.
+With channels 36 and 65, the critical angle

-critical angle is +/- 2 degrees and channel 31 is +/- 3 degrees.
-This angle
+is +/- 2 degrees and channel 31 is +/- 3 degrees.
+This angle will change

-will change according to weather and time of day.
+according to weather and time of day.

 - The JBX08WB stacked should work well in areas where signal gain is high